 Before any new employee, contractor, or volunteer can access any system in the GSS, their manager or supervisor must request the account outlining the necessary permissions the user needs.
 They must also successfully complete the FLRA's Privacy and Security Awareness training.
-All employees are granted basic network access to include email services, the Internet, the Intranet, network shared drives, network-based applications, and are assigned their own home directory.
+All employees are granted basic network access to include email services, the Internet, the Intranet, and network-based applications.